kadirarli/giteSoftWP/README.md

 9. Custom text fields "Ticket Price" and "Release Date" are added by using "Advanced Custom Fields" Plugin.

 10. 3 films are added for testing.

+11. To display film post type, WP Permalink is changed and .htaccess is created.
+URL: http://gitesoftwp.dev/film/